East Tennessee bridge burnings: Brownlow's involvement

-Confederate authorities immediately suspected William "Parson" Brownlow, the radical pro-Union editor of the Knoxville Whig, of engineering the bridge burnings.
-Brownlow had written in a May 1861 editorial, "let the railroad on which Union citizens of East Tennessee are conveyed to Montgomery in irons be eternally and hopelessly destroyed," and had suspiciously gone into hiding in Sevier County just two weeks before the attacks.
-Brownlow denied any involvement, however, and in a letter to William H. Carroll condemned the attacks.
-Lacking evidence of Brownlow's complicity, and wanting to be rid of his agitations, Confederate authorities offered him safe passage to the northern states.
+Confederate authorities immediately suspected Parson Brownlow, the radical pro-Union editor of the Knoxville Whig, of engineering the bridge burnings.
+Brownlow had written in a May 1861 editorial, "let the railroad on which Union citizens of East Tennessee are conveyed to Montgomery in irons be eternally and hopelessly destroyed," and had suspiciously gone into hiding in Sevier County two weeks before the attacks.
+Brownlow denied any involvement, however, and in a letter to William H. Carroll he condemns the attacks.
+Lacking evidence of Brownlow's complicity and wanting to be rid of his agitations, Confederate authorities offered him safe passage to the northern states.

 District Attorney Ramsey, whose prominent Knoxville family had been on the receiving end of Brownlow's abusive harangues for nearly two decades, remained convinced of Brownlow's involvement.
 In spite of the Confederate government's promise of safe passage, Ramsey had Brownlow jailed after he had arrived back in Knoxville.
 Incarcerated with many of the bridge burners, Brownlow kept a daily journal in which he recorded several eyewitness accounts of the arrests, imprisonment, and executions of many of the conspirators.